ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 ### Personalization improvements

-Now, as a Personalization admin, after editing a model in the UI, [you can build this model](https://doc.ibexa.co/projects/userguide/en/master/personalization/recommendation_models/#trigger-model-build), use the **Trigger model build** button to build this model with your modifications.
+Now, as a Personalization admin, after editing a model in the Back Office, [you can build this model](https://doc.ibexa.co/projects/userguide/en/master/personalization/recommendation_models/#trigger-model-build), use the **Trigger model build** button to build this model with your modifications.

 ### Taxonomy improvements

-Objects of `\Ibexa\Contracts\Taxonomy\Value\TaxonomyEntry`type,
-which are returned by `TaxonomyService`, now contain the information about nesting level in the tree.
+Objects of `Ibexa\Contracts\Taxonomy\Value\TaxonomyEntry` type, which are returned by `TaxonomyService`, now contain the information about nesting level in the tree.

 ## Full changelog